burtmonroe/TextAsDataCourse/Notes/PythonText/README.md

   * Doesn't really do NLP per se ... pair with, e.g., SpaCy or NLTK.
   * Tutorials and notebooks: https://radimrehurek.com/gensim/tutorial.html

-#### transformers (and related HuggingFace resources)
+#### transformers (and related HuggingFace resources https://huggingface.co/)
   * Hugging Face is an NLP startup which states "We’re on a journey to advance and democratize NLP for everyone.
 Along the way, we contribute to the development of technology for the better."
   * Hugging Face is perhaps best known as the source of the transformers package, which as of this writing contains 30 pretrained models in over 100 languages and eight major transformer-based neural language understanding architectures: BERT, GPT, GPT-2, Transformer-XL, XLNet, XLM, RoBERTa, and DistilBERT.
 This is pound-for-pound the coolest NLP stuff you can do with a few lines of code.
   * Hugging Face also has a "datasets" package with over 1000 text/NLP datasets.
   * Models and datasets are available a the Hugging Face "hub": https://huggingface.co/models, https://huggingface.co/datasets.
-  * (Sam Bestvater and I used the transformers library to implement BERT in Bestvater and Monroe 2021.)
+  * (Sam Bestvater and I used the transformers library to implement a stance classifier leveraging BERT in Bestvater and Monroe 2021.)

 #### SparkNLP - https://nlp.johnsnowlabs.com/
   * Spark NLP is built on top of "Spark," an ecosystem for large scale distributed data management and analysis.